Back to Blog

 Engineering decision notes

-Use this article when the risk is supplier selection, engineering support, validation evidence, integration reliability, and whether the manufacturer can scale from sample to production.
+Use this article when the choice is not just a shape, but a material tradeoff between sensitivity, loss, coupling, stability, and operating field.
 For "Temperature Drift in Ultrasonic Sensing: Causes and Mitigation Limits", the practical value is in turning the topic into a measurable selection or sourcing decision.

 Selection checks